Roundworms in dogs: A comprehensive guide

 4. Preventive measures:

-• Regular administration of dewormers can help prevent re-infestation.
+• The regular Administration of deworming medication can help prevent re-infestation.

 • The veterinarian can create a deworming plan based on the dog's lifestyle and risk.